The 4 Best Foods for Gut Health

 As a bonus, a diet high in omega 3 fats has also been linked to improved mental health and cognition, including a reduced risk of depression.

-The best foods for gut health that contain omega 3 fats include:
+Some foods good for gut health that contain omega 3 fats include:

 Seaweeds and algae